Sadlize/eslint-plugin-wizardry-fsd/README.md

 # eslint-plugin-wizardry-fsd

+> [!NOTE]
+> It is better to use the official FSD linter called [Steiger](https://github.com/feature-sliced/steiger) with many different rules.
+Install the plugin only if you need Eslint checks or renaming of pages folder.

 > `WIP:` Use with caution, the project may not be properly tested.

 Plugin for checking import paths in [FSD](https://feature-sliced.design/) project.